openflighthpc/concertim-metric-reporting-daemon/README.md

-# Alces Concertim Metric Reporting API
+# Alces Concertim Metric Reporting Daemon

 ## Overview

-Metric Reporting API (MRAPI) provides a HTTP API for metrics to be reported to Concertim Mia.
+Concertim Metric Reporting Daemon (ct-metric-reporting-daemon) provides a HTTP API for metrics to be reported to Concertim Mia.

 ## Development